 The cover letter is a vital portion of the application package and a student’s first opportunity to make an impression on the Student Committee.
 Cover letters should be a maximum of one page and addressed correctly to the proper individual.
 Most cover letters follow the same general format:

-- Introductory sentence indicating your school, year of study and the position for which you are applying;
+- An introductory sentence indicating your school, year of study and the position for which you are applying;

-- Paragraph(s) outlining why you are interested in this particular firm;
+- An outline of why you are interested in Willis Business Law; and

-- Paragraph(s) outlining the qualities and accomplishments which make you suited for the position; and
+- An outline of the qualities and accomplishments which make you suited for the position.

-You may also want to address any gaps in your academic or employment history, or explain any grade anomalies.
-These areas may also simply be included as an addendum to your transcript in order to save space in your cover letter.
-It is not generally necessary to discuss a single grade anomaly as most firms can appreciate a student having one bad grade.
-However, if you had a bad term due to extenuating circumstances, then you may want to provide a brief explanation of those circumstances.
-See the Transcripts section for more on this topic.
+You may also want to address any gaps in your academic or employment history, or explain any grade irregularities.
+It is not generally necessary to discuss a single low grade.
+However, if you had a bad term due to extenuating circumstances, then you may want to provide a brief clarification of those circumstances.
+For more on this, see the Transcripts section below.

-Your résumé tells us about who you are and the experience you will bring to the position.
+Your résumé tells the Student Committee about who you are and the experience you will bring to the position.

 Student résumés should normally be a maximum of two pages.
-If space is an issue, avoid the tendency to include everything you have ever done or list every duty a job entailed.
-Determine which experiences are the most relevant to the position and include only those.
-Be careful not to exaggerate your experiences or accomplishments, as anything within your résumé may be raised during an interview.
+If space is an issue, avoid the mistake of including everything you have ever done or listing every duty a job entailed.
+Determine which experiences are the most applicable to the position and include only those.
+Be careful not to overstate your experiences or accomplishments, as anything within your résumé may be raised during an interview.

-As with your cover letter, take the time to ensure your résumé is error-free, the font is no smaller than 10 point, and there are clean lines and plenty of “white space”.
+Take the time to ensure that your résumé is flawless, the font is no smaller than 10 point, and there are clean lines and plenty of “white space”.